yashk2000/raise-hand/blog.md

 This section creates a div called the `local-participant-info` in which a user can see their own hand status, along with having a button to raise or lower their hand.
 Below this section, lies the `participant-list` which will be populated during the call and updated with the hand state of other participants.
-For brevity, we have removed the divs with the network information and custom controls, but if you want, you can keep it.
+For brevity, we have removed the divs with the network information and custom controls, but if you want, you can keep those.

 Since the image of a raised hand should be displayed only when a hand is raised, it is `hidden`.
 You can add simply add this to your CSS, in this case, `index.css` for the functionality.
 Since we introduced a new div, `participants-panel`, we can add some styling for that in the CSS as well: